Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Mathematical Preliminaries

-In the optimization model in Eq.\ \eqref{eq1} for the input graph $G$, the optimal objective function value $Q^*_{(G)}$ equals the maximum modularity of graph $G$.
-An optimal partition is represented by the optimal values of the $x_{ij}$ variables. $K(i,j)$ indicates a minimum-cardinality separating set \cite{dinh_toward_2015} for the nodes $i,j$ and its usage in the IP model of this problem leads to a more efficient formulation with $\mathcal{O}(n^2)$ constraints \cite{dinh_toward_2015} instead of $\mathcal{O}(n^3)$ constraints \cite{brandes2007modularity,agarwal_modularity-maximizing_2008}.
-For every three nodes that satisfy $(i,j) \in V^2 , i< j, k\in K(i,j)$, there are three constraints in Eq.\ \eqref{eq1}.
+In the IP model in Eq.\ \eqref{eq1} for the input graph $G$, the optimal objective function value $Q^*_{(G)}$ equals the maximum modularity of graph $G$.
+An optimal partition $\textbf{X}^*_{(G)}$ is represented by the optimal values of the $x_{ij}$ variables.

+In Eq.\ \eqref{eq1}, $K(i,j)$ indicates a minimum-cardinality separating set \cite{dinh_toward_2015} for the nodes $i,j$ and its usage in the IP model of this problem leads to a more efficient formulation with $\mathcal{O}(n^2)$ constraints \cite{dinh_toward_2015} instead of $\mathcal{O}(n^3)$ constraints \cite{brandes2007modularity,agarwal_modularity-maximizing_2008}.
+For every three nodes that satisfy $(i,j) \in V^2 , i< j, k\in K(i,j)$, there are three constraints in the IP model in Eq.\ \eqref{eq1}.
 These so-called \textit{triangular constraints} collectively ensure that being in the same community is a transitive relation \cite{brandes2007modularity}.

-Solving this optimization problem is NP-hard \cite{brandes2007modularity}, but Bayan uses a branch-and-cut algorithm for pushing the limit on the largest instances whose maximum-modularity partitions can be obtained exactly (or approximated within a factor) on an ordinary computer within a reasonable time.
-Additional information on our proposed algorithm is provided in Materials and Methods and its technical details are available in the Supplementary Information (SI).
+Solving this optimization problem is NP-hard \cite{brandes2007modularity}, but Bayan uses a branch-and-cut scheme for pushing the limit on the largest instances whose maximum-modularity partitions can be obtained exactly (or approximated within a factor) on an ordinary computer within a reasonable time.
+A narrative description on how the Bayan algorithm solves the IP model in Eq.\ \eqref{eq1} is provided in Section \ref{s:methodology} while more technical details are provided in the supplemental material (SM) document.
+A Python implementation of the Bayan algorithm (\textit{bayanpy}) is publicly available through the \href{https://pypi.org/project/bayanpy/}{package installer for Python (pip)}.